-Recently, it’s become something of a fashion to include an objective statement as part of your resume.
+Recently, it’s become something of a fashion to include an objective statement as part of your CV writing.
 However, just because everyone starts doing something, it doesn’t mean that it’s the right thing to do.
 You need to carefully consider whether writing an objective is really in your best interests.
 If you want to include a mission statement of some kind, make sure you know exactly what is meant by the best resume objectives 2019 style and what do employers look for in a resume.

 Using a Resume Objective 2019 Style